Nabil El Zhar

-Nabil El Zhar (نبيل الزهر; born 27 August 1986) is a professional footballer who plays for Muaither as a right winger.
+Nabil El Zhar (نبيل الزهر; born 27 August 1986) is a professional footballer who plays as a right winger.

 He finished his formation at Liverpool, playing sparingly for the club and more consistently on loan at PAOK in 2010–11.
-He then moved to Spain, spending four La Liga seasons at Levante.
+He then moved to Spain, spending four La Liga seasons at Levante, before having stints with Las Palmas and Leganés.
+In 2019, he moved to Qatar where he played first for Al Ahli, and later for Muaither.

 El Zhar earned 10 international caps for Morocco from 2008 to 2014.

 Club career

 Youth

 Born in Alès, Gard, El Zhar began his football career with OAC Alès, a local youth team.
 From there he moved to Nîmes Olympique, then switched again to AS Saint-Étienne.

 Liverpool

 He signed for Liverpool in October 2006 and made his debut for their reserve team against Newcastle in a reserves match on 3 October 2006.

 El Zhar made his first team debut on 29 November 2006 in goalless draw against Portsmouth at Anfield, replacing Luis García after 72 minutes.
 He went on to make two more appearances in the 2006–07 season.

 He made his first Liverpool start in a League Cup tie against Cardiff City on 31 October 2007, in which he scored his first goal for the club in a 2–1 home win.
 El Zhar was moved from the number 42 shirt to the number 31 shirt for the start of the 2008–09 campaign.

 El Zhar contributed a first assist on 18 October 2008, coming on for Andrea Dossena with his team 2–1 down against Wigan Athletic.
 He set up Albert Riera for the equaliser and the game finished 3–2 to Liverpool.
 On 27 February 2009, he made his first league start for the Reds against Middlesbrough in a 2–0 loss.

 On 11 July 2009, he signed a new contract extension to his current Liverpool contract that would have kept him at Anfield until 2012.